 An accomplished writer, editor and artist, Jane Champagne lived in Southhampton, Ontario, where she taught studio and outdoor painting, and was the founder of the Ontario Outdoor Painting Society, based at the Southhampton Art School.
 As requested by Meg Salter and John Grandy, who generously donated additional land to our Petrel Point Nature Reserve, Ontario Nature will create a painter’s corner in the reserve in memory of Jane and establish an endowment in her name to ensure the ongoing care and stewardship of this spectacular nature reserve.

 The Ministry of Natural Resources supported this project financially through the Ontario Land Trust Assistance Program, which the Ontario Land Trust Alliance oversees.
 Mountain Equipment Co-op, the Canadian Land Trust Alliance and many individuals in the local community also provided generous support.
 Ontario Nature has now raised $34,000 toward our goal of $45,000 for the Jane Champagne endowment fund.
-If you would like to honour the work of an extraordinary artist,please consider getting involved in this project by making a donation to the Jane Champagne memorial campaign or contacting Kimberley MacKenzie, director of development at Ontario Nature, at email@example.com or 416-444-8419, ext.
-236.
+If you would like to honour the work of an extraordinary artist,please consider getting involved in this project by making a donation to the Jane Champagne memorial campaign or contacting Kirsten Dahl, Ontario Nature’s Manager of Major and Planned Giving, at firstname.lastname@example.org or 416-444-8419, ext.
+235.